 Roland Barthes, ‘The Eiffel Tower’, 1979

-This September, Temple Bar Gallery + Studios is pleased to present a solo exhibition by Irish artist Gavin Murphy.
-Entitled ‘Double Movement’, the exhibition will include new works in film, sculpture, text and photography made by the artist based on his in-depth research into the now defunct Eblana theatre, which was located in the basement cinema of Dublin’s famous central bus station Busáras.
+Temple Bar Gallery + Studios is pleased to present a new exhibition by Irish artist Gavin Murphy.
+Double Movement includes works in film, installation, sculpture, text and photography and stems from the artist's in-depth research into the now defunct Eblana theatre, which was located in the basement of Dublin’s famous central bus station Busáras.

-‘Double Movement’ is funded by The Arts Council and The Arup Trust, and is supported by The Irish Architecture Foundation and The Irish Theatre Archive, with thanks to Scott Tallon Walker Architects, Dublin City Archives and Project Arts Centre.
+Double Movement is funded by The Arts Council and The Arup Trust, and is supported by The Irish Architecture Foundation and The Irish Theatre Archive, with thanks to Scott Tallon Walker Architects, Dublin City Archives and Project Arts Centre.

-Gavin Murphy (b.
-Dublin, 1973) is a Dublin-based artist and curator with an interest in documenting cultural spaces and histories.
+Gavin Murphy is a Dublin-based artist and curator with an interest in documenting cultural spaces and histories.
 His research-based, intertextual practice involves the assemblage of unique fabricated elements, sourced and found objects, images and texts, with an interest in the sculptural possibilities of cinematic structures and mise en scène.

-Solo exhibitions include ‘In Art We Are Poor Citizens’ (part of the ‘Sleepwalkers’ series, 2014) and ‘Remember’ (2010), both Dublin City Gallery The Hugh Lane; ‘Colophon’, Oonagh Young Gallery (2012), and ‘Something New Under the Sun’, Royal Hibernian Academy (2012).
-Group exhibitions include ‘Changing States: Contemporary Irish Art & Francis Bacon’s Studio’, BOZAR, Brussels (2013), and ‘After the Future’, eva International, Limerick (2012).
-His work features in several publications including ‘Sleepwalkers’, published by Ridinghouse in 2015, and a monograph ‘On Seeing Only Totally New Things’ which was published by Royal Hibernian Academy, 2013.
+Solo exhibitions include In Art We Are Poor Citizens (part of the ‘Sleepwalkers’ series, 2014) and Remember (2010), both Dublin City Gallery The Hugh Lane; Colophon, Oonagh Young Gallery, 2012, and Something New Under the Sun, Royal Hibernian Academy, 2012.
+Group exhibitions include Selective Memory: Artists in the archive, Lewis Glucksman Gallery, University College Cork, 2015, Changing States: Contemporary Irish Art & Francis Bacon’s Studio, BOZAR, Brussels, 2013, and After the Future, EVA International, Limerick, 2012.
+His work features in several publications including Sleepwalkers, published by Ridinghouse in 2015, and a monograph On Seeing Only Totally New Things was published by Royal Hibernian Academy, 2013.

 He is the recipient of various Arts Council awards, and residencies at Fire Station Artists’ Studios, Dublin; Gertrude Contemporary Art Spaces, Melbourne.
 He is co-director/curator of the artist-run space, Pallas Projects/Studios, and was co-editor of the recent publication Artist-Run Europe, published by Onomatopee.